sycasec/rsa_oaep/README.md

     ./rsa_oaep --help
 ```

 Please do NOT try to run `rsa_oaep` on another directory, as saving keys will not work.
-The script will look for the `keys` directory in the same directory as the `rsa_oaepe` script.
+The script will look for the `keys` directory in the same directory as the `rsa_oaep` script.

 ## Functions roadmap